Market intelligence for international student recruitment from ICEF

 Starting in mid-2023, the Australian government has hiked the application fee for a student visa three times, landing on the current cost of AU$2,000.
 With every increase, reputable English-language providers have lost significant numbers of students and have been disproportionately affected compared with universities.

 This is because English-language programmes tend to be relatively short and less expensive than diplomas or degrees.
 For many prospective ELICOS students, the AU$2,000 (non-refundable) fee represents up to 40% of the total cost for a programme.
-For students from source countries with high visa refusal rates, the possibility of paying that much for a visa they may not receive is disheartening – and often leads them to choose another destination.
+For students from source countries with high visa refusal rates, the possibility of paying that much for a visa they may not receive is disheartening – and it often leads them to choose another destination.

 The example of Colombia